Perozz-cz/ESP_8266-clock/README.md

 # ESP_8266-clock
 ESP8266 Clock with Alarms and WiFi synchronization

 This project implements a clock using the ESP8266 microcontroller.
-The clock features two alarms, a buzzer, and the ability to set the time via WiFi.
+The clock features two alarms, motion detector for activation backlight, a buzzer, and the ability to set the time via WiFi.
 It is programmed using MicroPython.

 ## Features
 Digital Clock: Displays the current time.